Data Resources and Regulation

 Data Requests Resources

-The Bureau encourages the use of our rich data set.
+The Office of Emergency Medical Services and Preparedness encourages the use of our rich data set.
 The resources listed below serve as tools for anyone requesting output from our information systems.
 Links to available data dictionaries allow requestors to identify the specific data elements needed.
 The Data Steward is happy to assist interested parties in crafting a data request.

 - Data Request Form